How to Have a Halloween Your Dog Will Fondly Remember

 “Dogs who are normally fine in crowds may be scared or spooked, and may act aggressively or out of character.
 If you do take your pet trick-or-treating, be sure to dress your pet in brightly colored and reflective clothing so they are easy to see at night, and keep them on leash at all times.”
 Dr. Houpt adds: “Only take your dog out if they have never had a problem with strangers and is restrained on an 8-foot leash, not a retractable or ‘flexi’ leash.
 Dogs are most likely to react to ghost costumes because the outline of the human is missing.”

-While Halloween candy is fun for humans, consider it a trick — not treat — for your dog.
+Halloween candy is great fun for us, but it’s best to keep it far away from your pup.
 Dr Kaplan warns: “Candy and human snacks can lead to vomiting, diarrhea, dehydration, and in some circumstances pancreatitis, a serious illness which may require hospitalization.
-Restrict access to foods toxic to dogsopens in a new tab such as chocolate, coffee, caffeine, macadamia nuts, grapes, raisins, and any food containing xylitol or psychoactive cannabinoids such as marijuana.”
+Restrict access to foods toxic to dogs such as chocolate, coffee, caffeine, macadamia nuts, grapes, raisins, and any food containing xylitol or psychoactive cannabinoids such as marijuana.”
 However, she says, “pumpkin is safe for pets to eat as long as it is not moldy.
 If your pet eats moldy pumpkin, contact a veterinarian immediately.”

 Even pets who are kept indoors may experience intense anxiety over the large number of strangely dressed visitors.
 Keeping your pet away from trick-or-treaters may do the trick, but if you think more will be needed be sure and speak with your vet well in advance about options to help calm your pet.